 Before you start the programme, please contact the professional body or institute that you are registered with to seek their confirmation that this programme is a suitable pathway to chartership for your particular circumstances.
 The list of professional bodies can be found on the Engineering Council website.

 We will advise you of your study plan - the running order and availability of the modules - when you are invited to enrol.
 If we have insufficient numbers of students interested in an optional module, this may not be offered.
 In addition, where demand is high, some modules may be subject to a cap.

 The online Building Information Modelling and Project Collaboration programme comprises three progressive stages: postgraduate certificate (PG Cert), postgraduate diploma (PG Dip) and masters (MSc).
 You will be required to achieve 60 credits to complete each award within the programme, totalling to 180 credits to achieve the MSc.

 We would encourage you to complete the full MSc, but if you prefer, you can still gain an exit award at each stage: a PG Cert or a PG Dip.
-You can also complete the MSc via a two-year accelerated route.

 You can also study the MSc Building Information Modelling and Project Collaboration full-time or part-time on campus.